 The smooth, hot water of this gentle hot spring is safe even for babies, and it is known as the "hot spring of beauties" with its great heat and moisture retaining properties.

 A health walk with the Kurort course can also be enjoyed, acknowledged by Munich University, that utilizes Kaminoyama's topography and climate factors based on scientific foundation.
-Other activities that can be enjoyed include Zaō trekking, shugendo and yamabushi in the three mountains of Dewa, and snow activities and other cultures that you can only experience in a snow country during winter.
+Other activities that can be enjoyed include Zaō trekking, shugendo and yamabushi in the three mountains of Dewa, and foot bath at 5 locations around the city while looking at the snow, and snow activities and other cultures and history that you can only experience in a snow country during winter.

 Strong acidic spring that is rare in Japan, the "miracle hot spring" with highly effective properties

 This hot spring was known as the "deer hot spring" because it was found when a matagi hunter saw a deer that healed its wounds here.
 It is well-known as the best strong acidic spring as well as the spring with the most water output from a single spot in Japan.
 Furthermore, the stone sauna utilizing heat from bedrock radiates radium radiation which improves blood flow, raises immunity and natural healing power, and give anti-aging effects.